My Favorite Martian: Merchandising

-During the show's initial run, several products were produced resulting in a board game, a magic set, a paint by numbers set, and a springs with bells beanie hat.
+During the show's initial run, several products were produced, resulting in a board game, a magic set, a paint by numbers set, and a springs with bells beanie hat.

 Licensing resumed in 2012 on the My Favorite Martian property, resulting in both a scale plastic model kit of Uncle Martin's spaceship and a built up version, both from Pegasus Hobbies.
 Due to the success of the model kit, the Chertok company subsequently has extended the Pegasus license.

 The Pegasus model kit is in fact a scale replica based on the Martian spaceship's appearance as seen in the series episode "Crash Diet", where the spaceship is shrunken down in size; the initial version of the shrunken spaceship is in the same scale used for the Pegasus model.
 A still of Uncle Martin holding that scaled space ship was placed on the back of the product carton for the assembled, non-kit spaceship.

 An after-market photo-etched metal detail parts kit from the Paragrafix Company gives modelers the ability to seriously upgrade the model kit's cockpit detail.
 They also for the first time created a scale version of the time machine suitcase, along with offering Uncle Martin's flight log book reproduced in both English and Martian text.

 Factory Entertainment produced a shake ems version of both Uncle Martin and his spaceship.
-They also offered a special edition black-and-white version of their Uncle Martin statue as a San Diego Comic Con International exclusive.
+They also offered a special edition black-and-white version of their Uncle Martin statue as a San Diego Comic-Con exclusive.

 In 2015 Greenlight Collectibles produced a prototype My Favorite Martian boxed set featuring the second season's Plymouth Fury, as seen in the show.

 In November 2017 Zynga Entertainment added My Favorite Martian to its cell phone game "Black Diamond Casino".